 It includes a large DIY unit and eight smaller shops, a pub or restaurant, a drive-thru restaurant and nearly 400 parking spaces.

-The second, from the Claymore Group, is to build retail warehousing for a "DIY unit", including a garden centre, an area for a restaurant or cafe, four smaller shops and parking for over 300 vehicles on a seven-acre (2.9 ha) site.'Nothing new'
+The second, from the Claymore Group, is to build retail warehousing for a "DIY unit", including a garden centre, an area for a restaurant or cafe, four smaller shops and parking for over 300 vehicles on a seven-acre (2.9 ha) site.